JunoLab/junolab.github.io/docs/evaluation.md

 Expressions like `println("foo")` are different – this has a value of `nothing`, represented in Juno as a small tick.
 Of course, it's still useful because it has the side effect of printing.
 If you evaluated that `println` call you'll notice a little number indicator in the bottom right corner; click on it to open the console.
 All calls to functions such as `println`, `show` and `display` will appear here.

-You can toggle the console by right clicking on it, going to View->Console, or executing "toggle console".
-You can also get a better view of it by right clicking on it and clicking "open console tab" or executing the same command – see [[Other Notes]] for more info on tabs.
+You can toggle the console by right clicking on it, *or* going to View->Console, *or* executing "toggle console".
+You can also get a better view of it by right clicking on it and clicking "open console tab" or executing the same command – see [Other Notes](notes.md) for more info on tabs.

 Quarantining side effects in this way might seem odd, especially if you're used to environments like IJulia.
 However, being able to have a backlog of results without cluttering your work in itself is enormously useful, and better suits the kind of development Juno is designed for.
 (You'll appreciate it when your code containing a `println` goes horribly wrong.)